-Section of the "Hais" cable and the special cable coupling, showing (a) the method of coupling two cable ends by means of the split muff and (b) the coupling end with swivel yoke end attached tons a week were produced.
+Section of the "Hais" cable and the special cable coupling, showing (a) the method of coupling two cable ends by means of the split muff and (b) the coupling end with swivel yoke end attached cable Richard Johnson Nephew, Ltd., supplied 4,700 tons of galvanised cable wire, representing 20,295 miles of 0-192 in. diam. wire.
+At the peak period over 200 tons a week were produced.